Abdominal Aortic Aneurysm Specialist

 What is an abdominal aortic aneurysm?

 The aorta is the main artery and the largest blood vessel in the body.
 It runs from the heart and through the center of the abdomen.
 An abdominal aortic aneurysm (AAA) is when the artery wall weakens and bulges.
-A ruptured abdominal aneurysm causes significant problems – the greatest being a stroke.
+A ruptured abdominal aneurysm causes significant problems – the greatest being stroke.

 Who is most at risk of having an abdominal aortic aneurysm?